proinsias/proinsias.github.io/_posts/2007/2007-03-01-minnow-telescope-finds-massive-planet.md

 title: "Minnow Telescope Finds Massive Planet"
 layout: single
-excerpt: "Since ancient times, mankind has studied the sky and wondered what the “wandering stars” (planets) might be.
+excerpt: "Since ancient times, mankind has studied the sky and wondered what the "wandering stars" (planets) might be.
 In the last two decades, we have found hundreds of planets outside our solar system."
 categories: tres
 tags: